 bloom mentoring program

-Twice a month we mentor and encourage students of the So Others Might Eat (S.O.M.E.) youth program.
+Twice a month TNW mentored and encouraged students of the So Others Might Eat (S.O.M.E.) youth program from February 2017 through April 2019.
 Through our literacy program and character development activities we facilitate learning and encourage confident self expression.
 Some highlights were:

 Kicking off the school year with a back-to-school supplies scavenger hunt